 However, there have also been some considerable changes to how even those suspects who have been arrested are now being dealt with.
 To understand the significance of these changes, it is important to firstly understand how things have worked to date.

-What were the three bail options?
+What were the three bail options according to UK law?

 Formerly, if a suspect was arrested, there were generally three main options as to what may occur after they had been questioned and interviewed by the police: